Thai Recipe

 Heat sesame oil in a large non-stick skillet over medium-high heat.
 Add onions, garlic, lemongrass and chillies; sauté for three minutes.
 Add tofu; cook for eight minutes or until lightly browned, stirring occasionally.
 Stir in juice mixture and roasted rice powder; cook for 1 minute or until heated through.
 Remove from heat; stir in coriander and mint.
 Serve in cabbage or lettuce leaves.

 * If a Thai recipe calls for even a sprinkling of roasted rice powder, don't be tempted to leave it out.
 Thai mothers cooking at home wouldn't dream of skipping it as an ingredient as it not only adds a nutty, toasted flavour that defines certain dishes like laab salads, but also functions as a thickener much like modified starch.
 It's best to make up a large batch and keep it in an air-tight container for future use.
 To make perfect roasted rice powder (kao kua) simply heat a skillet over medium heat and add a handful of Thai glutinous / sticky rice (NOT normal long grain rice) Cook rice until golden brown, for five to 10 minutes, stirring frequently.
-Transfer to a plate and once it's cool transfer it to a spice grinder / blender and grind to a fine powder.
+Transfer to a plate and once it is cool, transfer it to a spice grinder / blender and grind to a fine powder.